 Working with us

-We don’t sit in an Ivory Tower – we make knowledge work by collaborating with governments and organisations around the world such:
+In Peace Studies and International Development, we don’t sit in an Ivory Tower – we make knowledge work by collaborating with governments and organisations around the world such as:

 If you would like to discuss how we can support your school or college, please get in touch by emailing Dr Fiona Macaulay.